-The Raising Aspirations through an Inclusive Student Experience (RAISE) program is an inclusive and supportive post-secondary program for young adults who have intellectual disabilities and who desire to participate in a comprehensive college experience.
+The Raising Aspirations through an Inclusive Student Experience (RAISE) program is an inclusive and supportive post-secondary program for young adults who have intellectual disabilities and who desire to participate in an inclusive college experience.

 RAISE at RVC

-RAISE is a three-year (six-semester) program that affords students the opportunity to earn “stackable” credentials.
-Students participate in a course of study that includes academic, vocational and life-skills-focused coursework and aligns with a College pathway program.
-The program has a strong emphasis on social inclusion which is accomplished by engagement of participants with same age peers and the general campus community through a combination of coursework, activities, and various vocational and social opportunities.
+RAISE is a one-year, two-semester program that allows students to participate in an inclusive college experience.
+Students participate in a course of study that includes career readiness, college prep, and life-skills-focused coursework.
+The program has a strong emphasis on social inclusion.
+This is accomplished through the engagement of participants with same-age peers and the general campus community through a combination of coursework, activities, and social opportunities.

 The specific objectives of RAISE are to provide students with:

 - An interactive and inclusive environment